Inksaver/PyQt5/README.md

 Tutorials and code related to PyQt5 biased towards use in school networks.

 There are many excellent tutorials on Youtube for PyQt5, all of them assume you have access to the cmd line in Windows, or are running Linux.
 There are a number of difficulties running PyQt5 at schools, where you are unable to access the C:\ drive and Cmd / Powershell is disabled.
-This repositary consists of tutorials and code to allow you to install and use PyQt5 with example projects
+This repositary consists of tutorials and code to allow you to install and use PyQt5 with example projects.

+PDF files uploaded here do not always render properly, so download them to get full access.